Pratiyushkumar/templify/README.md

 - **React**: Frontend library for building the UI.
 - **Tailwind CSS**: For styling and responsiveness.
 - **Appwrite**: Backend for user authentication and database management.
-- **Acternity & Shadcn**: Additional tools for enhanced functionality and design consistency.
+- **Aceternity & Shadcn**: Additional tools for enhanced functionality and design consistency.

 ---